CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile.md

-# REST API: fetch profile information
+# REST API: GET profile

 This is a simple method to request all information from a profile given its ID.
 The profile information can be requested with an HTTP GET call to the